-While I thoroughly enjoy jumping head-first into nitty gritty numbers; analyzing 52-week range lows and highs, P/E values, dividend yields and growth rates, payout ratios and EPS – I get that this is not for everyone.
+While I find it enjoyable to jump head-first into financial metrics; analyzing 52-week range lows and highs, price-to-earnings or price-to-FFO values, dividend yields and growth rates, payout ratios and earnings-per-share – this is not for everyone.

 Investing Made Easy

 Some people don’t want to pick stocks; I hear people often say “I don’t know the first thing about investing.
 I’m afraid to lose money.
-I don’t trust the stock market“, etc, etc. and the list goes on.
-And for those people, I wouldn’t recommend picking stocks.
-I can already see this kind of person making a quick pick following the herd, losing a couple hundred dollars, and then swearing off the market for good.
+I don’t trust the stock market“, and the list goes on.
+And for those people, picking stocks is likely not a good idea.
+This type of person choose a quick pick, following the herd without performing their own due diligence, losing (hopefully only) some hundreds of dollars, and then swearing off the market for good.
 This is terrible because while you can lose money picking hot stocks, or even on good picks, the overall trend of the market is upwards over an extended period of time.

 For those who